timofurrer/try/README.rst

       Easily try out python packages.

     Options:
-      -v, --version TEXT  The python version to use.
+      -p, --python TEXT   The python version to use.
       --ipython           Use ipython instead of python.
       --help              Show this message and exit.